An inadequate management of pain and different degrees of responsiveness to pain treatment represent significant problems for most surgical patients.

 The clinical aspects of sensitization are expressed as increased pain for a given stimulus.
-Such “hyperalgesia” may be detrimental in the early postoperative pain (POP) period as it increases the amount of experienced POP and may induce stress with all of its negative consequences.
-It is strongly linked to movement-evoked POP, causing the patient to consciously avoid any painful movement, and may impact rehabilitation.
-As an example, interventions reducing movement-evoked POP are associated with fewer POP thromboembolic complications and improve pulmonary outcomes.
+Such “hyperalgesia” may be detrimental in the early postoperative period, as it increases the amount of experienced POP may also induce stress.
+It is strongly linked to movement-evoked POP, against which the patient may behave by avoiding any painful movement.
+This strategy, of course may impact rehabilitation.